RielDreams/AnimeLookUp/README.md

-add, add button to front of modal link to source where anime can be watched pull directly from api with modal, instead of stored information
+add, add button to front of modal link to source where anime can be watched pull directly from api with modal, instead of stored information turn imagine slide into a more 3d carousel